Slow Cooker Mashed Potatoes [+Video]

 - There are different types of potatoes.
 In order to achieve your preferred cream consistency, start with using the right variety.

-- If you want the dish to be creamy, use starchy potatoes.
-The best options in the market are Yukon Golds.
-You also need to add cream cheese and sour cream to increase the richness and creaminess.
+- You also need to add cream cheese and sour cream to increase the richness and creaminess.

 - The trick is to remove excess starch from the potatoes.
-Make sure to rinse the chopped spuds well before putting them in the pot.
+Therefore, make sure to rinse the chopped spuds well before putting them in the pot.

-There are two ways to freeze this recipe:
+To freeze: There are two ways to freeze this side dish:

 - The easiest way is to place everything in freezer plastic bags.
 Make sure that there is no air inside the container.